 2. Add texture

 They can also be used to define various “zones” without physical barriers, like walls or partitions.
 A “zone” can be created by grouping chairs, couches or beanbags together with a table over a rug.
-Several zones can be created in an open-plan office without the need for walls.
-Booths and partitions can be added to certain areas if more privacy is needed.

 3. Add some colour